Sakyawira/Sakyawira/README.md

 ## Data Science and Machine Learning

-## Linear Regression Analysis of Auckland House Prices
+### Linear Regression Analysis of Auckland House Prices
-[This] report is an analysis of Auckland house prices using Azure Jupyter Notebook.
+[This](https://github.com/Sakyawira/auckland-house-prices) is a data collection, analysis, and machine learning model building of Auckland house prices using Azure Jupyter Notebook.

 ## Games Credits